State of M&A Data Rooms — Q1 2026 Read the report →

 • Boston + focus: Flybridge positions itself as a seed-stage firm based in Boston and NYC and explicitly mentions AI.
 (LinkedIn)

-• What they're great for: Seed-stage velocity, sharp founder support, and early conviction—particularly for AI infrastructure, agentic apps, and AI-native products. (flybridge.com)
+• What they're great for: Seed-stage velocity, sharp founder support, and early conviction—particularly for AI infrastructure, agentic apps, and AI-powered products. (flybridge.com)

 • How to win them: Be concrete about what your AI enables that wasn't possible before, and show how you'll ship fast enough to stay ahead.